 Original details can be found everywhere, from textured, finely carved wood trims to sliding pocket doors, exquisite wainscotting, original hardwood floors, fireplaces and oversized sash windows.

 Ideal for a growing family, the residence boasts five large bedrooms and two bathrooms.
 The attic, accessible via a separate staircase, presents endless possibilities and would make for a gorgeous private retreat or studio.
-There's also a basement and an attached garage, not to mention a mature garden.

-The grand Victorian was for sale in November 2024, with Sotheby's International Realty Canada, for CAD$1.5 million (£853k/$1.1m).
+The grand Victorian was for sale in April 2025, with Sotheby's International Realty Canada, for CAD$1.5 million (£853k/$1.1m).

-It might look like a grand hotel or a parliament building, but The Old Government House in Fredericton, New Brunswick, was actually constructed as a residence.
+It might look like a grand hotel or a parliament building, but the Old Government House in Fredericton, New Brunswick, was actually constructed as a residence.

 Built between 1826 and 1828, the castle-like property was designed to be the residence of New Brunswick's Governors and Lieutenant-Governors.